 This lead to the idea that also syntax definition should be a more collaborative task.
 Therefore, we decided to give it a try and test whether crowdsourcing techniques can be used to create and validate language constructs, in particular, its concrete syntax (i.e. notation).

-As part of our research work in this area, together with Jordi Cabot’s group, we have setup as an experiment a crowdsourcing campaign using our tool CrowdSearcher.
+As part of our research work in this area, together with Jordi Cabot’s group, we have setup as an experiment a crowdsourcing campaign using our tool CrowdSearcher

 This boils down to a very simple case: we are asking anyone on the web to look into a very small subset of BPMN, and to participate into 3 simple tasks, including questions for selecting the best notation for some of the BPMN concepts (it won’t take more than 3 minutes).

-Please help us responding these 3 quick questions!
+We asked people to help us responding these 3 quick questions!

 1. we don’t care if you are the world’s expert in BPMN or if you never heard about it.
 We want you!